 A native of Westland, MI, and John Glenn High School, Brittany was a stand-out player at Oakland University and a graduate in 2012.
 She is still in the top 10 in career statistics in 9 categories, including kills, blocks, and hitting efficiency.
 She received a MSW from Wayne State University and worked with the Michigan State Volleyball program.

 Brittany continues to be active in the sports.
 She is the head coach for the Webberville High School volleyball team, as well as a professional sand volleyball player competing in AVP, AVPNext, and EVP event throughout the country.

-Eric Lindstrom (White Lake, MI) is beginning his tenth season with the Golden Grizzlies as an Assistant Coach.
+Eric Lindstrom just completed his twelvth season with the Golden Grizzlies as an Assistant Coach.
 His positional focus is in training the middle hitter position.
 During matches he is the defensive coordinator and calls blocking assignments and makes defensive adjustments for the back court players.

 He began coaching volleyball in 1996 with his father's Walled Lake Central team that reached the MHSAA Final Four in three of his four years.
 He later went on to play at Ferris State with the men's club team.

 The remainder of the staff will be composed of current and former Golden Grizzly players, other current and former collegiate players, and other well regarded area high school, club, or collegiate coaches.

 Site design, hosting, and online registration services provided by SDI Camps